DevExpress/devextreme-documentation/concepts/05 UI Components/TextArea/00 Getting Started with TextArea/20 Handle Value Change.md

-When users type text into the TextArea, the UI component writes this text into the [value](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#value) property when the <a href="https://developer.mozilla.org/en/docs/Web/Events/change" target="_blank">change</a> event is raised.
+If a user edits the text in a TextArea, the UI component updates the [value](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#value) property.
+The update happens on the <a href="https://developer.mozilla.org/en/docs/Web/Events/change" target="_blank">change</a> event.
 To specify another value change event, use the [valueChangeEvent](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#valueChangeEvent) property.

 To handle the value change event, implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#onValueChanged) function.